RISCeirb/Risc-v-processor/readme.md

 ## “F” Standard Extension for Single-Precision Floating-Point, Version 2.0

-The floating-point is not fishnished due to a lack of time.
-But there is a section F-extension that i will add with the beginning of the FPU,  32 registers needs to be added to manipulate the float.
-The CSR implementation need to be added or only the float control register.
+The floating-point unit is not finished due to a lack of time.
+However, there is a section called FPU that i will add that is the begining of it.
+Also, Thirty-two registers need to be added to manipulate floating-point numbers.
+The CSR implementation needs to be added, or at least the floating-point control register.

 ## “A” Standard Extension for Atomic Instructions, Version 2.0